Advocating for the Silent: Enhancing Federated Generalization for Non-Participating Clients: Related Work

-There have been several studies that propose information-theoretic generalization analyses for FL \citep{DBLP:conf/spawc/YagliDP20, DBLP:conf/isit/BarnesDP22, sefidgaran2022ratedistortion}.
-For instance, \citet{DBLP:conf/spawc/YagliDP20} developed a framework for generalization bounds that also accounts for privacy leakage in FL. \citet{DBLP:conf/isit/BarnesDP22} presented generalization bounds for FL problems with Bregman divergence or Lipschitz continuous losses.
-However, these works focus on bounding the generalization error via the mutual information between models and samples, ignoring the information stored in data sources.
-And they only consider the IID generalization error, with the assumption that the source distribution is identical to the target distribution.
-Compared with Federated Domain Generalization (FedDG)~\citep{DBLP:conf/cvpr/ZhangXYZ0W23, DBLP:conf/nips/NguyenTL22} dealing with the challenge of domain distribution shift under FL settings, our focus is solely on a specific collection of all the data sources in FL.
-Our objective is to train a global model from seen distributions of participating clients and generalize it to other unseen distributions of unparticipating clients.
+Besides, compared with Federated Domain Generalization (FedDG)~\cite{huang2024federated, DBLP:conf/cvpr/ZhangXYZ0W23, DBLP:conf/nips/NguyenTL22} dealing with the challenge of domain distribution shift under FL settings, our focus is solely on a specific collection of all the data sources in FL.
+Our objective is to train a global model from seen distributions of participating clients and generalize it to other unseen distributions of non-participating clients.
 Additionally, it is commonly assumed that each domain contains equal information and cannot represent each other in FedDG.
+In other words, FedDG does not consider the inherent distribution correlation or information redundancy across data sources.
 However, we consider the presence of information redundancy among data sources and only a subset of clients contributes to the generalization of FL.
-Besides, most DG studies concentrate on learning an invariant representation across different domains \citep{nguyen2022fedsr, DBLP:conf/aaai/LiSWZRLK022,lu2022domain,muandet2013domain}.
+Our focus is thus to identify representative data sources.
+In terms of developed algorithms, most DG studies concentrate on learning an invariant representation across different domains \cite{nguyen2022fedsr, DBLP:conf/aaai/LiSWZRLK022,muandet2013domain}.
 Conversely, our focus is to design proper weighting aggregation and client selection methods to mitigate the generalization error in FL.